gijit/gi/README.md

 Lua support functions will be needed.
 Add them to a new .lua file in `compile/` directory.

-By default, `gi` looks in `./prelude/` relative to its current directory, and this is symlinked to `cmd/gi/prelude/` if you are running in `cmd/gi`.
+By default, `gi` looks in `./prelude/` relative to its current directory, and this is symlinked to `pkg/compile/` if you are running in `cmd/gi`.
 Otherwise use the `-prelude` flag to `gi` to tell it where to find its prelude files.
 All
 .lua files found the prelude directory will be sourced during `gi` startup.
+The default prelude is the `pkg/compile` directory.
+These files are required for `gi` to work.

 c) When you are done, make sure all the tests are green `go test -v` in the compile/ directory.
 Run `go fmt` on your code.